-- Enhancing Strategical Thinking & Planning Skills : Identify, select, and justify strategies and courses of action at the divisional, business, and corporate levels of analysis and to develop effective plans for the implementation of selected strategies across a wide range of business domains and levels.
+- Enhancing Strategic Thinking & Planning Skills: Identify, select, and justify strategies and courses of action at the divisional, business, and corporate levels of analysis and develop effective plans for the implementation of selected strategies across a wide range of business domains and levels.

-The first-semester concentrate on the development of the academic foundation.
+The first semester concentrates on the development of the academic foundation.
 Moderately theoretical courses that are designed to develop analytical and business skills and knowledge are provided.
-In the second term, the students take Organizational Behavior & Leadership, Ethics in Business and Business Simulation courses as well as electives to gain knowledge and skills necessary to lead and run an entire organization.
-During the second term, the students will visit Columbia Business School & will take courses on Leadership, Innovation & Entrepreneurship.
+In the second term, the students take Organizational Behavior & Leadership, Ethics in Business and Strategic Management courses as well as electives to gain knowledge and skills necessary to lead and run an entire organization.
+During the second term, the students will visit Columbia Business School and will take courses on Leadership, Innovation & Entrepreneurship.